 Over the 160 years since Pastrana’s death, academics, writers, doctors, playwrights, musicians, artists, and fans have written about and created art in her memory.
 Pastrana’s story has inspired the sympathy and interest of many.
 This website focuses on Pastrana's life, presenting documents related to her performances, her marriage, and her travels in the U.S. and Europe.
 Rather than accepting the account of her life given in promotional brochures, Julia Pastrana Online works to provide documentation that researchers and artists can use as the basis for further literary, artistic, and critical production.

-Dr. Kathleen Godfrey, professor of English and Interim Associate Dean of the Kremen School of Education and Human Development at California State University, Fresno, is the producer of this website.
+Dr. Kathleen Godfrey, the Associate Dean in the College of Arts, Humanities, and Social Sciences at California State University, Monterey Bay, is the producer of this website.
 Julia Pastrana Online is her first digital humanities project.

 Suggested Bibliographic Format: